-Applicants must provide a Letter of Eligibility detailing how the county or city meets the eligibility criteria (page 3), There is no required format for the Letter of Eligibility; however, a sample is provided (see Appendix B) and the letter must:
+Applicants must provide a Letter of Eligibility detailing how the county or city meets the eligibility criteria (page 4), There is no required format for the Letter of Eligibility.
+An applicant may use the fillable form provided online or may create it own (see Appendix B in this document as a sample).
+However, if an applicant creates its own letter, it must: